awa03/Computer-Science-Notes/Spring2025/ParallelProgramming/lec1.md

 	- automatically assign IP addresses to devices (using leases)
 	- You can also request a static IP

 ## DNS
 - translates to human readable text rather than numbers
 - DNS Lookup tools
 	- allow to query DNS directly and examine responses
+- (IP address, Port)
+-

 ## Servers and Clients
 - Servers wait for network connections (and respond with data)